vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Logging/How-to.md

 :::

 #### HideInCallstack
-You can use the [`[HideInCallstack]`](https://docs.unity3d.com/ScriptReference/HideInCallstackAttribute.html) attribute to mark methods to be hidden when **Strip Logging Callstack** is enabled via the Console window menu.
+You can use the [`[HideInCallstack]`](https://docs.unity3d.com/ScriptReference/HideInCallstackAttribute.html) attribute to mark methods to be hidden when **⋮ | Strip Logging Callstack** is enabled via the Console window menu.
 This is useful when creating your own wrappers for logging.